nitnelave/confusedbit/content/posts/map_mut_iterator.md

 us much more than before: we have to look at the implementation of the map to see whether we can iterate on the keys (or call `contains_key`) without _ever forming a reference to the value_!
-However, `HashMap` is implemented on top of `hashbrown::hash_map`, which underneath is basically a `hash_set<(Key, Value)>`.
+However, `HashMap` is implemented on top of `hashbrown::hash_map`, which underneath is basically a `hashbrown::hash_set<(Key, Value)>`.
 Notably, iterating over the keys is just iterating over the `&(k, v)` and then dropping the value: we have a reference to the tuple, so a reference to the value.

 The equivalent code could look like that: